jazzsequence/museum-core/readme.md

 * hooked theme and sidebar business to widgets_init
 * wrapped WP core functions in function_exists if statements
 * added tabs to theme options page
+* added advanced theme options for meta and title tags
+* added and set default settings

 ### Version 1.0.3